-Trap Door Theatre presents…
+Trap Door Theatre Presents…

-$20 on Thursdays, Fridays, and Sundays; $25 on Saturdays and 2-for-1 Admission on Sundays
+$20 on Thursdays and Fridays; $25 on Saturdays and $20, with 2-for-1 Admission on Sundays

 To help celebrate Trap Door Theatre’s 20th Anniversary, Jane’s Restaurant is offering a complimentary glass of wine with purchase of your entree!
 Just show your ticket to your server and enjoy!
 Jane’s is located in the front of the Trap Door building at 1655 W. Cortland Ave. www.janesrestaurant.com

 The Trap Door Theatre at Bucktown Arts Fest!

 Saturday, August 23rd at 4pm!